charlesneimog/py4pd/docs/pd-users/methods.md

 ---
 ### <h3 align="center"> <code>editor</code> </h3>

-Without arguments it opens the Python Script loaded with the message `set`.
-With one symbol args you can choose between four IDE: `vscode`, `nvim`, `emacs` or `sublime`.
+Without arguments, it opens the Python Script loaded with the message `set`.
+With one symbol args, you can choose between four IDE: `vscode`, `nvim, `emacs`, or `sublime`.
 The function must be loaded first.

 <div class="grid cards" markdown>